VAT for Freelancers in Estonia

 Most freelancers understand reverse charge as something they apply to their EU B2B invoices.
 Fewer understand that as a buyer of services from EU suppliers, they may be the reverse-charge party themselves — even if they are not VAT-registered.

 When a non-Estonian EU business provides services to you as a FIE in Estonia, the place of supply is Estonia (your location as the business customer).
 If you are VAT-registered, you account for the VAT via the reverse charge mechanism — you declare it as both output and input VAT on the KMD return, resulting in a net €0 cash cost.
+If you are not VAT-registered, you may still have an obligation to register for VAT specifically for the purpose of accounting for this received service.

 The practical reverse-charge scenario most freelancers encounter is subscribing to EU-based business software — Figma (Netherlands), JetBrains (Czech Republic), various EU cloud services.
 These providers issue invoices without VAT (they apply reverse charge at source).
-Once you are VAT-registered, you declare this received VAT on your KMD return as both output VAT and input VAT — the net result is €0 cash and the transaction correctly appears in your returns.
+Once you are VAT-registered, you declare this received VAT on your KMD return as both output VAT (Box 1) and input VAT (Box 5) — the net result is €0 cash and the transaction correctly appears in your returns.

 Section 4 — EU Consumer Sales and the OSS Scheme